-The purpose of this course is to provide students with a rigorous study of the composition, properties, and changes associated with matter.
+This course's purpose is to give students a rigorous study of the composition, properties, and changes associated with matter.
 This course includes a study of measurement skills, atomic structure, bonding, stoichiometry, states of matter, periodic trends, solutions, acids, bases and equilibrium, and simple chemical and nuclear reactions.
 Mathematical relationships of chemical reactions and mathematical descriptions of gas behavior are studied under experimental conditions and in problem-solving situations.
 Laboratory experiences are designed to reinforce course content.

-- 85% in Honors Biology or 90% in CPX Biology or 85% in Integrated CPX
+- 85% in Honors Biology or Integrated CPX OR 90% in CPX Biology or in Integrated CP AND - 85% in current math

-AND

-- 85% in current math